 Many freestylers love the Bustin Yoface hybrid (see my mini-review here) with its nice kicktail for both skatepark riding and city cruising.
 Another popular option for skatepark and street riding is the 32″ Omen Skinnydippin.

 Dancing longboards are also usually topmounts, but they have much larger decks than regular freestylers, with no concave to facilitate walking, jumping, twisting and dancing.

 If your primary goal as a beginner longboarder is to dance, you should consider the 48″ Loaded Bhangra, pricey but still considered one of the best dancing boards around.
 See my post on the best 5 dancing longboards for more dancing options.

 So you’re going into longboarding mainly for the rush of downhill speed.
 Downhill is a more advanced riding style, but getting into it as a beginner longboarder is not unheard of.

-Of course you’ll first have to learn to slide and stop first, and seriously gear up with protective equipment (see this section for gear recommendations).
+Of course, you’ll first have to learn to slide and stop first and seriously gear up with protective equipment (see this section for gear recommendations).

 Downhillers often have directional topmount decks because these provide more precise control on the trucks and more feedback, especially in corners and hairpin turns.
 As I mentioned before, topmount decks are also stronger since they don’t have the structurally weakening cutouts of drop-throughs.